International Fellowship of Evangelical Students: History

 In United Kingdom, the Oxford Inter-Collegiate Christian Union, founded in 1879, was a founding member of the Student Christian Movement of Great Britain (SCM) in 1892.
 Then in 1928, CICCU students left the SCM because of its ecumenical beliefs and its approval of new methods of biblical exegesis, and founded the Inter-Varsity Christian Fellowship.
 This movement was established in Canada in 1928, Australia in 1930, and in the United States in 1941.

 In 1947, the International Fellowship of Evangelical Students was founded.
 Representatives from Australia, the United Kingdom, Canada, China, Netherlands, Norway, France, New Zealand, Switzerland, and the United States came together in Boston (USA) to strengthen evangelism, discipleship and world mission among students all over the world.

 It was present in 180 countries in 2023.

 Programs

 Group meetings are held each week to discuss the Bible in universities.
 These groups are Evangelical, but not attached to any particular confession.
+IFES faces a variety of challenges due to the different contexts in which it works with college students.